 - Greek Life program quality assessment: 2018 marks the fourth year that the Greek Life program has had a full-time advisor.
 The program would benefit from a comprehensive review and assessment to guide the next phase of development.
-This would include an opportunity for students participating in Greek Life to provide feedback on the quality of their Greek experience. - Programming Board for House Leaders: In meeting with students over the past year, one noteworthy idea is to develop a programming board for house leaders to share ideas on programming efforts, seek room for collaboration, and create an effort to support each other's events by not programming over one another. - Title IX Understanding: While all groups made an effort in this area, there is still room for further education of all members within the organizations.
-Whether mandating Bystander Training or meetings with the Title IX Coordinator, a curriculum should be recommended by the Committee for students in this area to increase their knowledge of policies and intervention strategies.
-Update: As of September 2018, the Director of Campus Life has contracted with a consultant to work with organizations regarding their responsibility to uphold all policies that prohibit sexual harassment and discrimination.
-Equally important, the organizations will engage in conversations in order to implement programs/practices designed to eliminate and prevent all forms of sexual misconduct.
+This would include an opportunity for students participating in Greek Life to provide feedback on the quality of their Greek experience. - Programming Board for House Leaders: In meeting with students over the past year, one noteworthy idea is to develop a programming board for house leaders to share ideas on programming efforts, seek room for collaboration, and create an effort to support each other's events by not programming over one another. - Reassess Annual Evaluation Procedures: The Committee plans to meet this upcoming academic year to review our process, re-develop some of the questions, and strategize ways to hold groups accountable to complete more thorough reports.